1st Meditation on The Lord's Prayer -- God's Glory

 This personal connection to the prayer empowers and connects me to its transformative

 power.
-Reciting the Lord's Prayer aloud is a powerful ritual of affirmation and
+Again, I find reciting the Lord's Prayer aloud is a powerful ritual that

 The first section of the Lord’s prayer